welford-media/craft3-barclays-epdq/README.md

 ## Using Barclays ePDQ Gateway

 Using the payment gateway is simple.
-The following checkout code is provided as an **example only**, your own integration will vary.
+The following checkout code is provided as an **example only** and represents the bare minimum that your form should include when submitting to the payment gateway.

+**Important:** This example assumes that you have already captured and stored the users billing information as per the Craft Commerce 2 documentation in a previous checkout step.
+You MUST capture the customers billing information for transactions to be processed successfully.

         <form method="POST">
             {{ csrfInput() }}